cwqt/site/posts/_posts/2019-10-09-twin-peaks-saphire-calypso-arg.md

 ![](https://ftp.cass.si/==gN0QzN5k.png)
 ![](https://ftp.cass.si/==wNwQDO5k.png)

-I've seen a few of these things before, and like many before this guy absolutely reeks of someone trying to feed a story to the people solving this ARG.
-There's just something about his typing style, trying waaay too hard to act like they want no part of this, yet simulatanously giving us all screenshots and commentary on what's been happening.
+I've seen a few of these things before, but this guy especially reeks of someone trying to feed a narrative, OP is part of the ARG.
+There's just something about his typing style, trying way too hard to act like he wants no part, yet simulatanously giving us all screenshots and commentary on what's been happening.

-Personally I feel like if some guy whose gone out of his way to create an elaborate ARG and has all your personal details, address, name and phone number you wouldn't be making reddit posts telling them to "suck it".
+All of that infomation about him being blackmailed with his name/address/etc isn't verifiable by anyone but OP, so why should we trust that he isn't part of it?
+Personally I feel like a legitimate group whose gone out of their way to create an elaborate ARG/something more and has your doxx, you wouldn't be making reddit posts telling them to "suck it".

 SC (Saphire Calypso) reveals that we are welcome to join the final round (implying there were earlier ones) called LORECOCO which starts on the 13OCT19 and ends on 31OCT19.